Skip to content

 Allergic Conjunctivitis (Including Hay Fever)

-Allergic conjunctival disease (ACD) is defined as “an inflammatory disease of the conjunctiva primarily involving a type I allergic reaction, accompanied by subjective symptoms and objective findings triggered by antigens”1).
-A mere allergic predisposition is not sufficient for diagnosis; ACD is diagnosed only when subjective symptoms such as itching, foreign body sensation, eye discharge, and tearing are present together with inflammatory changes of the conjunctiva.
+Allergic conjunctival disease (ACD) is defined as “an inflammatory disease of the conjunctiva primarily involving a type I allergic reaction, accompanied by subjective symptoms and objective findings triggered by an antigen”1).
+A diagnosis of ACD is not made based solely on an allergic predisposition; it requires the presence of subjective symptoms such as itching, foreign body sensation, discharge, and tearing, along with inflammatory changes of the conjunctiva.

-• Atopic keratoconjunctivitis (AKC): A chronic ACD complicating facial atopic dermatitis.
-It is often accompanied by conjunctival fibrosis and corneal neovascularization or opacification1).
-The first report is attributed to Hogan et al., who described five cases of atopic eczema with bilateral keratoconjunctivitis in 19522).
+• Atopic keratoconjunctivitis (AKC): Chronic ACD associated with facial atopic dermatitis.
+Often accompanied by conjunctival fibrosis and corneal neovascularization or opacity1).
+First reported by Hogan et al. in 1952, describing five cases of atopic eczema with bilateral keratoconjunctivitis2).

-• Vernal keratoconjunctivitis (VKC): A severe type with proliferative conjunctival changes.
-It may be accompanied by various corneal lesions including corneal epithelial disorders, persistent corneal epithelial defects, shield ulcers, and corneal plaques1).
+• Vernal keratoconjunctivitis (VKC): A severe type with proliferative changes in the conjunctiva.
+May involve various corneal lesions such as corneal epithelial damage, persistent epithelial defects, shield ulcers, and corneal plaques1).

-• Giant papillary conjunctivitis (GPC): A subtype caused by mechanical irritation from contact lenses, artificial eyes, or surgical sutures, with proliferative changes in the upper palpebral conjunctiva.
-In the Guidelines, it is positioned as the most severe form of contact lens-related papillary conjunctivitis, with papillae measuring 1 mm or more in diameter1).
+• Giant papillary conjunctivitis (GPC): Caused by mechanical irritation from contact lenses, ocular prostheses, or surgical sutures, with proliferative changes in the upper tarsal conjunctiva.
+Corresponds to the most severe form of contact lens-related papillary conjunctivitis, with papillae 1 mm or larger in diameter1).

-Nationwide surveys led by ophthalmologists include the 1993–1995 Japan Ophthalmologists Association Allergic Eye Disease Survey, the 1993 Ministry of Health and Welfare field survey, and the 2017 Japanese Society of Ophthalmic Allergy prevalence survey1, 4).
-The 2017 prevalence survey reported the prevalence, subtype distribution, and age distribution as follows.
+Nationwide surveys led by ophthalmologists include the Japan Ophthalmologists Association Allergic Eye Disease Survey (1993–1995), the Ministry of Health and Welfare Field Survey (1993), and the Japan Ocular Allergy Research Society Prevalence Survey (2017)1, 4).
+The 2017 prevalence survey reported the following data on prevalence, distribution by type, and age distribution.

 SAC due to Japanese cedar and cypress37.4%